rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 ### Configure AWS Command Line Interface (CLI)

 In this section, we will configure the AWS CLI on the Ultra96 board.
-The AWS CLI provides the mechanisms for driving AWS IoT Console cloud actions from the CLI on the edge target.
+The AWS CLI provides the mechanisms for driving AWS IoT Console cloud actions from the CLI on the edge target - in this case Ultra96.
 For more information or details on configuration, visit the [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) page.
 The AWS CLI has already been installed on the Ultra96 for you.

 Start the configuration as follows: